When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 He found a parking space that was near a side exit from the hospital and was next to an exit from the lot to San Mateo Avenue.
 As he started to open the driver’s side door he saw Jado get out of an SUV and walk toward the hospital entrance with a woman he didn’t recognize.
 He smirked.
 This meant that he could kill two birds with one stone.
 He waited in his car and watched the hospital entrance.
 He wanted to give Jado and the woman lots of time to get to the ICU without seeing him, then he’d check in and go up.
 He’d figure out what to do once he got to the ICU.

-Almost five minutes after he’d seen Jado and the woman enter the hospital he looked through the glass front entrance and they didn’t appear to be there.
-He got out of his car and walked into the hospital entrance and to the security desk.
+Almost five minutes after he’d seen Jado and the woman enter the hospital he got out of his car and looked through the glass front entrance.
+They didn’t appear to be there.
+He walked into the hospital entrance and to the security desk.
 He handed the guard his driver’s license.

 “Patient name and relationship,” the guard asked.